CARLI/select/docs/getting-started-developer.md

     * There are subdirectories for subsections.
 * __carliApp/components/__ contains a directory for each UI component (re-usable and otherwise).
     * There is a directory for each component, which contain controllers, directives, services, and filters.
 Each in its own file.

-### Notes for Linux Users ###
-* PhantomJS requires a freetype shared library to run.
-Install if you get an error like "Can't start PhantomJS":
-`sudo apt-get install libfreetype6 libfontconfig`

 ### Note for Debian and Ubuntu users installing Node via apt-get ###